 Weak characters will ruin any story, but for a children’s book in particular, you need characters who elicit a strong and immediate emotional reaction.
 If your audience doesn’t connect with the character immediately, they won’t stay interested in the story.

-While all the elements of your book deserve attention, pay special time considering how you’ll represent your characters.
+While all the elements of your book deserve attention, be sure to spend time considering how you’ll represent your characters.
 The characters are who your readers (kids) will associate with most.
-You can use this to consciously make that connection much more clearly than a novelist can.
+You can use this representation to consciously make that connection much more clearly than a novelist can.

 And because your story won’t have the length or depth of a novel, the connection must be made quickly.